Benchling-Open-Source/allotropy/docs/tutorial.md

             else str(bottom.iloc[0, 1])
         )
         return BasicAssayInfo(
-            protocol_id=PROTOCOL_ID,
-            assay_id=ASSAY_ID,
+            # NOTE: in real code these values would be read from data
+            protocol_id=constants.PROTOCOL_ID,
+            assay_id=constants.ASSAY_ID,
             checksum=checksum,
         )

 ```

 From top to bottom, this class defines:

--   Constants for the protocol ID and assay ID.
-    (Real code would probably allow both to be variables taken from the data.)

 -   The `BasicAssayInfo` dataclass with three fields: the protocol ID, the assay ID, and a checksum.
     As in all Python dataclasses, these are defined as class-level variables with type annotations;